-When it comes to preserving peaches, many people ask the important question: which peaches are the best for canning and what are some tips for canning peaches.
+When it comes to preserving peaches, many people ask the important question: which peaches are the best for canning and what are some tips for canning peaches?
 The answer isn't simple, considering there are more than 200 varieties of peaches.
 And while certain peaches may be more ideal for canning, the canning process is very similar across the board.

 Choosing Peaches to Can

-First, you need to make sure you are using only fully ripe peaches.
+First, make sure you are using only fully ripe peaches.
 If they aren't quite ripe, place them on the counter where they will ripen in a couple days.
 Once fully ripe, they are ready to can.
 Some choose to only use Cling-Stone peaches when canning, due to their sweetness.
 While others prefer Free-Stone peaches for their ease when cutting and disposing of the pit.
 Most do favor redder varieties as their rosy glow will hold up beautifully in a can.

 - Make sure to examine each canning jar carefully for nicks or cracks.

 - Wash the jars, lids and rings in the dishwasher and leave in a warm pan of water until you are ready to use.